Export Credit Agencies Of UAE And Italy Review Joint Initiatives In Strategic Sectors And Sustainable Development - UrduPoint

 Export Credit Agencies Of UAE And Italy Review Joint Initiatives In Strategic Sectors And Sustainable Development

-The UAE Federal export credit company Etihad Credit Insurance (ECI) and SACE, the Italian Export Credit Agency, discussed the progress in strategic sectors and bolstering sustainable development projects in both countries

-Dubai (UrduPoint / Pakistan Point News - 11th Oct, 2021) Etihad Credit Insurance (ECI), the UAE Federal export credit company, and SACE, the Italian export credit company (CDP Group), recently met to discuss the progress of the action plan in supporting sustainable development projects, trade finance of SMEs as well as the Halal sector, in line with their respective national economic strategies.
+(UrduPoint / Pakistan Point News / WAM - 11th Oct, 2021) DUBAI, 11th October 2021 (WAM) - Etihad Credit Insurance (ECI), the UAE Federal export credit company, and SACE, the Italian export credit company (CDP Group), recently met to discuss the progress of the action plan in supporting sustainable development projects, trade finance of SMEs as well as the Halal sector, in line with their respective national economic strategies.

 The meeting follows the Memorandum of Understanding signed between ECI and SACE as part of the 6th UAE-Italy Joint Economic Committee event, held at the Ministry of Economic Development (MISE) in Rome in 2018, which laid down the framework to enhance business opportunities between the two countries.